acmucsd/kartana/README.md

-# Host Form Events to Notion pipeline
+# Kartana

+Kartana is ACM UCSD Board's virtual assistant for various tasks related to the management of Board's tasks.

+Current functions include automatically importing new events to our internal Notion for logistical management.

+# Functions

+Kartana does a few things, but here are the highlights.

+## Notion Events Pipeline

-This repository contains the scripts used to synchronize the responses sent to our Events Host Form (https://acmurl.com/host) to our private board Notion Events calendar.
+Kartana can synchronize the responses sent to our Events Host Form (https://acmurl.com/host) to our private board Notion Events calendar.

-This script does so by:
+Kartana does so by:
 - reading the Google Sheets responses and finding those that have not been imported yet
 - forming a Notion card that can be added to the Notion Calendar base